eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 In this topic you will:

-1. connect Codewind on Eclipse to the remote instance of Codewind in the cloud.
+1. Connect Codewind on Eclipse to the remote instance of Codewind in the cloud

 2. Add a deployment registry

+3. Create a new project

+4. Copy an existing project to your remote connection

 # 1. Connect your IDE's Codewind extension to your remote instance of Codewind

 1\.
-Locate the Codewind view in Eclipse and click the cloud icon to launch the new connection wizard:
+Locate the Codewind Explorer view in Eclipse and click the cloud icon to launch the new connection wizard:

 ![New Connection](./images/remoteeclipse/newConnection.png)